VictorWiedemann/designExercise/README.md

 - fun fact: If you change the value "NUM_OF_LEDS" to any positive integer, the game will automatically resize to that many LEDs.
 This has been tested with 5
 - ctrl+f the entire project and look for ASSUMPTION and QUESTION.
 These are things that I would normally bring up in a meeting that I would be looking for responses to.
 - ctrl+f the entire project for TODO items.
 These are what will be needed to be done for the move to the target hardware.
+- There is a requirment to handle button down events only.
+Since I am using a keyboard, I haven't done anything to deal with this case.
+The Buttons class hasn't dealt with the buttons backend code.